Understand

 [edit]The train station is about 1 km north of town.
 Both day and night trains are available.

-• There are also two day-time arrivals into Trincomalee daily.
-You must leave Colombo Fort on the 06:05 train to Galoya.
+- There are also two day-time arrivals into Trincomalee daily.
+Take the 06:05 train from Colombo Fort to Galoya.
 Tickets are Rs 450 for 2nd class, Rs 285 for 3rd class.
 It should arrive at 11:36 so you can transfer to the Trincomalee train which departs at noon and arrives at 13:40.
-If you miss this connection, there is a second Trincomalee train departing Galoya departing at 14:35 and arriving at 16:12.
+If you miss this connection, there is a second Trincomalee train departing Galoya at 14:35 and arriving at 16:12.
 These trains have 2nd (Rs 140) and 3rd class (Rs 80) unreserved seats.

 Get around

-Trincomalee is a very compact town, so you can get around on foot.
-For longer trips, rickshaws are available at nearly every corner.
-Negotiate your fare before boarding if there is no meter — a rule of thumb is around Rs 50 per km.
-Some tuktuks take several people and go for a flat price person, e.g. Nilaveli.
-The PickMe app works very well for booking tuk-tuks locally.
+[edit]Trincomalee itself is a very compact town, so you can get around on foot.
+For longer trips, for example to Uppuveli, rickshaws are available at nearly every corner.
+Negotiate your fare before boarding if there is no meter — a rule of thumb is around Rs 100 per km.
+For Nilaveli, tuktuk drivers will want a flat price per person.
+The PickMe app works very well for booking tuk-tuks locally, and you can use the app to get an idea of how much a trip should cost to help your bargaining with tuktuk drivers.

-Several places in Uppuveli rent bicycles for around 800 Rp per day which is a nice way to explore.
+Several places in Uppuveli rent bicycles for around Rs.
+1000 per day which is a nice way to explore.

 See

-• 1 Salli Muthumariamman Kovil (temple), in Uppuveli (a coastal resort town 6 km north of Trincomalee).
+- 2 Salli Muthumariamman Kovil (temple), in Uppuveli.
 This is a beautiful Hindu kovil that provides a good view of Trincomalee town, and of the fishing boats in front of it.
 It is an important temple to the local Hindus, who regularly visit it for prayers and festivals.
-During festivals, it is common to see men with pierced tongues and women holding pots of milk.
-Drummers and dancers are also a common sight.
+During festivals, it is common to see drummers, dancers, men with pierced tongues and women holding pots of milk.

 Beaches

-• 2 Uppuveli beach.
-Uppuveli beach is about 6km north of the town.
+- 3 Uppuveli beach.
+Uppuveli beach is about 3km north of town.

 Do

-• 1 Kanniya Hot Wells.
-An interesting place with 7 hot wells, each of which you are supposed to take a bucket from and pour the warm water over you.
-They are popular among locals who use the clear hotspring water in the various "wells" for bucket showers.
-The facilities are badly maintained though, so bring a large towel to change your clothes.
-Rs 100 for foreigners.
-Kanniya Hot water spring (Q18386902) on Wikidata Kanniya Hot Springs on Wikipedia
+- 1 Kanniya Hot Wells.
+07:00-19:00 daily.
+An interesting place with seven hot wells, each of which you are supposed to take a bucket from and pour the warm water over you.
+They are popular among locals who use the hot spring water in the various "wells" for bucket showers.
+The facilities are badly maintained though, so bring a large towel to change your clothes as the change rooms are very dirty.
+The bathing area is very small and it get crowded especially on weekends.
+Hundreds of stalls line the road at the entrance.
+Rs.
+500 for foreigners as of mid-2025.

-• 2 Snorkelling.
+- 2 Snorkelling.
 A snorkelling trip to Pigeon Island is a must.
 There are local boats that will take you to this island for a fee of about US$30 (return).
 Snorkelling is a great way to see the abundant sea life.
 Sadly the coral is not respected by the locals.
-Snorkelling should be done with great caution as some areas are very deep, up to a thousand metres in depth.
-There is also dolphin and whale watching available from most of the guest houses on Uppaveli beach.
-Only in high season.

-• Dolphin and whale watching.
-There is dolphin and whale watching available from most of the guest houses on Uppaveli beach.
+- Dolphin and whale watching.
+There is dolphin and whale watching available from most of the guest houses on Uppaveli beach (high season only).

 Buy